 See the entire video series on our Texas Veterans Videos page.

 Where can I get help applying for benefits?

-The Texas Veterans Legal Aid Coalition is comprised of thirteen legal aid organizations who provide a variety of legal services to veterans in Texas.
-For help, contact the organizations who serve your county.
+The Texas Veterans Legal Aid Coalition is comprised of thirteen legal aid organizations that provide a variety of legal services to veterans in Texas.
+For help, contact the organizations that serve your county.
 Find a legal aid organization serving your county in the Legal Help Directory.

 Veterans Benefits video by the Texas Veterans Legal Aid Coalition.

 If you are a veteran, reservist, or national guard member and are separating from your child's other parent, this video explains the legal arrangem...